tezos-blue/client/README.md

 Finally, this library enables developers to write cross-platform code for all operation systems supported by the .NET Standard 2.0

 ## Security
-Upfront: This library is currently far from secure.
-Please read the following as a commitment to be fulfilled.

 To build trust with users of applications built upon the Client.Engine, a two stage proof is proposed:

 1. It is proven by code reviews that no secret entered into the Engine will ever leave it without being heavily encrypted by the owner personally.